Integral Models for Spaces via the Higher Frobenius: Partial algebraic -theory

 \begin{defn} Let $\C$ be a Waldhausen $\infty$-category.
 Then the \emph{partial algebraic K-theory} of $\C$ is the $\E_1$-monoidal space \end{defn}

-It can be helpful to rephrase this definition in terms of the notion of complete Segal spaces, which we now very briefly review.
+It can be helpful to rephrase this definition in terms of the notion of complete Segal spaces, which we now very briefly recall.

-\begin{rec} The $\infty$-category of $\infty$-categories $\Cat_{\infty}$ can be identified with a full subcategory of Segal spaces known as \emph{complete} Segal spaces \cite{Rezk}, \cite[Corollary 4.3.16]{LurGood}.
-Via this identification, the inclusion $\Cat_{\infty} \subset \Fun(\Delta^{\op},\Spaces)$ admits a left adjoint, which we denote by The functor $\mathrm{CSS}$ can be described as the unique colimit preserving functor sending the standard $n$-simplex as a simplicial space to the standard $n$-simplex as an $\infty$-category.
+\begin{rec} The $\infty$-category of small $\infty$-categories $\Cat_{\infty}$ can be identified with a full subcategory of Segal spaces known as \emph{complete} Segal spaces \cite[Corollary 4.3.16]{LurGood} and due to \cite{Rezk}.
+Via this identification, the inclusion $\Cat_{\infty} \subset \Fun(\Delta^{\op},\Spaces)$ admits a left adjoint, which we denote by The functor $\mathrm{CSS}$ can be described as the unique colimit preserving functor sending the representable simplicial space corresponding to $[n]\in \Delta^{\op}$ to the standard $n$-simplex as an $\infty$-category.